Blog Hero Image

 Cash vs GICs vs Bonds

-So far this year, investors have piled into cash, added into bonds and sucked money out of equities.
-Apologies, we are going to use U.S. listed data here for convenience and because larger numbers are more fun.
-Based on ICI data, investors have sucked $25B out of equities, added $122 billion to cash and added $52 billion to bonds.
-The chart below is the rolling 4-week average flows into bonds and equities.
+The chart below shows the rolling 4-week average flows into bonds and equities.
 Equities have remained sporadic over the past few years, with brief periods of inflows and outflows.
-In 2023, a solid year in the market, equity outflows were $133 billion, so the trend in 2024 remains much the same.
-Bonds, which experienced HUGE outflows in 2022 as yields rose, have been seeing more inflows of late.
+In 2023, despite being a solid year in the market, equity outflows totalled $133 billion, and so far the trend in 2024 remains much the same.
+Bonds, which saw HUGE outflows in 2022 as yields rose, have been seeing more inflows of late.

 Even with equities making new highs, retail investors continue to reduce equities

 The flows into cash vehicles have been incredible.
 Even more incredible is that cash inflows have historically coincided with periods of market weakness (see 2001, 2008, and 2020 in the chart below).
 Yet these current inflows are more about capital being attracted by a decent yield as opposed to capital fleeing equity markets and looking for a place to hide.
 More of a pull compared to a push.
-It is also important to differentiate where the dollars are coming from.
-If simply moving from a bank account that pays very little to a higher yield vehicle, it is possible that money will never move into more risk assets such as stocks or bonds.
-But some will, and that is one pile of cash sitting there.

 Money is still flowing into cash products

-Cash, GICs or Bonds?
+Cash, GICs, or Bonds?

 It is not a simple question as much depends on the purpose of the capital and what happens next in these markets.
 For simplicity, we are going to reference High-Interest Savings Accounts for cash, and we pulled a preferred GIC offering as our proxy for GICs.
 Naturally, these are just estimates or approximations.
 The really interesting aspect today is how similar yields have become across the three options.

-HISAs, even after the changing legislations (an update on that HERE), are carrying a yield between 4.5 and 5%.
-GICs are a bit lower, at just above the 4% level.
-And Bonds, which do carry lower current yields in the 3-3.5%, have a baked-in gain given most are trading at a discount to par, which brings the yield to worst up to around 4.2%.
-So, really, they are all kind of clustered together, offering some decent yields.
+3. And bonds, which carry lower current yields in the 3-3.5%, have a baked-in gain given most are trading at a discount to par, which brings the yield to worst up to around 4.2%.

 There is now yield just about everywhere

-#1 Inflation remains sticky
+#1: Inflation remains sticky

-While not our base case expectation, what if inflation remains sticky or even accelerates?
+While not our base-case expectation: what if inflation remains sticky or even accelerates?
 We have just seen U.S. CPI tick higher over the past few months.
 In this case, central banks are unlikely to start cutting rates anytime soon and could even raise rates.
 This would also likely translate into bond yields moving higher.

 • HISA wins as yields remain high, and any potential rate hikes would result in more yield with a stable value.